m3dbx/prometheus_remote_client_golang/README.md

 ## Use

-`promremote` is used to send metrics to a Prometheus remote write endpoint such as that found in [m3coordinator](http://m3db.github.io/m3/overview/components/#m3-coordinator).
+`promremote` is used to send metrics to a Prometheus remote write endpoint such as supported by [m3coordinator](http://m3db.github.io/m3/overview/components/#m3-coordinator).
 It can be pulled into an existing codebase as a client library or used as a cli tool (`cmd/main.go`) for ad hoc testing purposes.